-Introduction: Myocarditis is a disease that has varying severity and its diagnosis or management can pose as a challenge to clinicians.
-With over 250 million people receiving the mRNA covid vaccine, there have been rare reports of myocarditis or other cardiovascular involvement.
+Introduction: Myocarditis is a disease that has varying severity.
+With over 250 million people receiving the m-RNA covid vaccine, there have been rare reports of myocarditis or other cardiovascular involvement.
+However, there is scant long term follow-up data.

-Case: We report a 30-year-old healthy male who was hospitalized for chest pain 3 days after receiving the second dose of the covid-19 vaccination.
+Case: We report a 30-year-old otherwise healthy male who was hospitalized for chest pain 3 days after receiving the second dose of the covid-19 vaccination.
 He had high cardiac laboratory markers (cardiac troponin I peak of 22 ng/mL, normal <0.03 ng/mL) with dynamic ST segment elevations in the inferior and lateral leads.
 He had a subsequent coronary angiogram and echocardiogram that were normal with elevated inflammatory markers and hence, was diagnosed with myocarditis.
-He had a cardiac magnetic resonance (CMR) study approximately 8 weeks later (from the date of his second covid vaccine dose) that showed prominent mid to epicardial lateral wall fibrosis corresponding to similar ECG territory with normal T1 and T2 mapping.
+He had a cardiac magnetic resonance (CMR) study approximately 8 weeks later (from the date of his second covid vaccine dose) that showed prominent mid to epicardial infero-lateral wall fibrosis (corresponding to the similar territory seen via electrocardiogram) with normal T1 and T2 mapping.
 A repeat CMR was performed 5 months later (from the second vaccine dose) that showed persistent, though partially resolving fibrosis, despite the full resolution of all symptoms and biomarkers.
+A third CMR study was performed 1 year from initial presentation that showed permanent though lessened fibrosis.
+The scar pattern on CMR is despite the normalization of all symptoms, cardiac and inflammatory biomarkers, and echocardiography in disease surveillance.

-Conclusion: This case demonstrates acute myocarditis following the second dose of the mRNA covid-19 vaccination with evidence of persistent fibrosis on CMR 2 months later and on follow-up CMR scan 5 months from administration of the second dose of the vaccine.
-Furthermore, it demonstrates correlation of scar territory on CMR with initial ECG changes and lingering fibrosis despite the normalization of symptoms, and traditional work-up and surveillance methods.
-It provides insight into its natural course and an insidious recovery as well as the utility of CMR in clinical management.
+Conclusion: This case demonstrates acute myocarditis following the second dose of the mRNA covid-19 vaccination with evidence of myocardial fibrosis on initial CMR after 2 months and on follow-up CMR scans 5 months and 1 year, respectively, from vaccine administration.
+It provides insight into its natural course and an insidious recovery following mRNA vaccine related myocarditis as well as the utility of CMR in clinical management.

-Keywords: Cardiac magnetic resonance imaging, CMR, Fibrosis, Covid Vaccine, Myocarditis
+Keywords: Cardiac magnetic resonance imaging; CMR; Fibrosis; Covid vaccine; Myocarditis

-Abbreviations: CMR: Cardiac magnetic resonance; COVID-19: Coronavirus disease 2019; VAERS: Vaccine Adverse Event Reporting System; Tmax: Maximum recorded temperature; FEU: Fibrinogen Equivalent Unit; WBC: White Blood Cells; ESR: Erythrocyte sedimentation rate; CRP: C-reactive protein; ECG: Electrocardiogram; LGE: Late gadolinium enhancement
+Abbreviations: CMR: Cardiac Magnetic Resonance; COVID-19: Coronavirus Disease 2019; VAERS: Vaccine Adverse Event Reporting System; Tmax: Maximum Recorded Temperature; SARS-CoV-2: Severe Acute Respiratory Syndrome Coronavirus 2; FEU: Fibrinogen Equivalent Unit; WBC: White Blood Cells; ESR: Erythrocyte Sedimentation Rate; CRP: C-reactive Protein; ECG: Electrocardiogram; LGE: Late Gadolinium Enhancement (fibrosis); PSIR- Phase Sensitive Inversion Recovery